MicrosoftDocs/visualstudio-docs/docs/code-quality/includes/binaryformatter.md

 [!WARNING]
-`BinaryFormatter` is insecure and cannot be made secure.
+`BinaryFormatter` is insecure and can't be made secure.
 For more information, see the [BinaryFormatter security guide](/dotnet/standard/serialization/binaryformatter-security-guide).

 <!--
 Prefer to just say it can't be made secure and send them off for more details.